 Limitations in current CDISC standards

 Limitations in the CDISC models lead to challenges in standardized data representation and implementation.
 The design of each SDTM domain was chosen to represent discrete categories of information.
-DM is the primary source of demographics information, yet by design it must include representative values for the study (STUDYID), treatment arm information (not just arm, but also the coded value for ARM, ARMCD) , and units for the age column.
+DM is the primary source of demographics information, yet by design it also includes representative values for the study (STUDYID), treatment arm information (not just arm, but also the coded value for ARM, ARMCD) , and units for the age column.
 These individual concepts are best modeled independently for each type of concept they represent, with the benefit of decreasing redundancy in the data.
 Similar arguments can be made for each domain in SDTM, and especially the supplemental domains in the earlier SDTM versions.

 Additional issues include: